 Class Policies.
-It is highly recommended that students keep up with the reading assignments as well as any additional information posted on the Course Calendar, or under the Learning Module link on the class homepage.
+It is highly recommended that students keep up with the reading assignments as well as any additional information posted on the Course Calendar, or under the Chapter blocks on the class homepage.
 Failure to do so may make it difficult to successfully complete the assignments and exams.
 Assignments and papers must be submitted on or before the due date.
 Exams must be completed on the date(s) offered.

 In addition to points discounted for incorrect responses, all assignments and exams will be deducted 5% for every day they are late.
 Late is defined as an assignment that is turned in after its due date unless it has been approved by the instructor prior to the due date.
-All due dates are posted on the Class Calendar or in the Syllabus; both linked on the class homepage.
+All due dates are posted on the Class Calendar or here in the syllabus; both linked on the class homepage.
 Be sure to check these options often!!
 Contact the instructor if extreme circumstances occur.

-Class Format: This course will cover the material in the chapters 17-34 of the textbook.
-A summary of each chapter, as well as a list of questions relating to the material, will be posted in the Learning Modules link on the class homepage.
+Class Format: This course will cover material in the textbook.
+A summary of each chapter, as well as a list of questions relating to the material, will be posted in the Chapter Blocks on the class homepage.
 Due dates for the questions are provided with the questions, as well as on the Class Calendar.
 Also posted on the Class Calendar are the paced reading assignments.
-The exact pace that you read the chapter is entirely your choice, but as always, consider the due dates for the assignments, which are there to keep you from falling behind in the class, forcing you to cram several chapters worth of material in the hours before you take the exams.
+The exact pace that you read the chapter is entirely your choice, always consider the due dates for the assignments, which are there to keep you from falling behind in the class, forcing you to cram several chapters worth of material in the hours before you take the exams.
 Following a paced schedule will make the class much more enjoyable, and likely allow you to achieve better grades.